mwpastore/wordpress-add-headers/readme.txt

 = Notice regarding the functionality of 2.X.X releases =

 In Add-Headers releases older than 2.0.0 caching was enabled by default.
 This resulted in several users, who didn't have the required knowledge about HTTP caching, assuming that the plugin would somehow auto-configure itself according to their web sites' special needs.
-So, since 2.0.0, no page is allowed to be cached by default and the [configuration](http://www.codetrax.org/projects/wp-add-headers/wiki/Configuration) of this plugin has become mandatory in order to make the dynamic pages cacheable.
+So, since 2.0.0, no page is allowed to be cached by default and the [configuration](http://www.codetrax.org/projects/wp-add-headers/wiki/Configuration) of the plugin has become mandatory in order to make the dynamic pages cacheable.

-= Project Information =
+= Official Project Homepage =

 The Add-Headers documentation has been moved to the [Add-Headers Development Web Site](http://www.codetrax.org/projects/wp-add-headers/wiki).

+= Support =

+*Add-Headers* is released without support of any kind.

+However, you can still get support free of charge at the [issue tracker](https://github.com/gnotaras/wordpress-add-headers/issues) at Github.
+Feel free to post your questions, suggestions, bug reports, feature requests about the _Add-Headers_ project (free registration is required in order to post).

+The issue tracker at Github is the **recommended support channel** for faster communication.

 = Legal Notice =